Stopping Sexual Harassment At Your Workplace

-- Quid pro quo – This type of harassment violation refers to incidents where the employee is required to perform sexual favors as a condition of employment or is punished for refusing or rebuffing sexual advances.
+- Quid pro quo: This type of harassment violation refers to incidents when the employee is required to perform sexual favors as a condition of employment or is punished for refusing or rebuffing sexual advances.

-It should be noted that in Texas and in most other states, complaints have been received regard same-sex sexual harassment.
+It should be noted that in Texas and most other states, complaints have been received regarding same-sex sexual harassment as well.
 All workers should understand that these improper and unwelcome acts and advances constitute sexual harassment so long as the harassment is “because of” sex.

 Before you can file a lawsuit for sexual or other prohibited workplace harassment, you must go through an administrative procedure with either the Equal Employment Opportunity Commission (EEOC) or the Texas Workforce Commission (TWC).
-It is initiated by you filing what is called a “Charge,” a document that outlines the basis for your complaint.
-Federal and state laws provide time deadlines for a victim of harassment to file the Charge.
-Under federal law, you must file the Charge within 300 days of the date of the harassment.
-Under Texas law, you must file the Charge within 180 days of the date of the harassment.
-Whether the administrative agency investigates or not, they will at some point issue you a Notice of Right to Sue, after which time you can file a lawsuit.
-Failing to file the Charge and get the Notice of Right to Sue is fatal to your lawsuit.
+It is initiated by you filing what is called a “charge,” a document that outlines the basis for your complaint.
+Federal and state laws provide time deadlines for a victim of harassment to file the charge.
+Under federal law, you must file the charge within 300 days of the date of the harassment.
+Under Texas law, you must file the charge within 180 days of the date of the harassment.
+Regardless of whether the administrative agency investigates, it will at some point issue you a Notice of Right to Sue, after which time you can file a lawsuit.
+Failing to file the charge and get the Notice of Right to Sue is fatal to your lawsuit.

 Once you get the Notice of Right to Sue, there is a very short period of time to file the lawsuit.
 A federal Right to Sue gives you 90 days to file suit.
 A Texas Right to Sue gives you 60 days to file a lawsuit.
 As you can see, you must act quickly after you receive the notice.

 In today’s employment marketplace, many workers try to endure sexual harassment violations in the workplace rather than give up their income.
-However, laws prohibit employers from retaliating against a worker who complains about this type of harassment.
+However, laws prohibit employers from retaliating against workers who complain about this type of harassment.

-For a confidential consult regarding your sexual harassment claim, contact Hutchison & Foreman, PLLC, via telephone at 817-336-5533.
-Under state and federal laws, you have rights and Hutchison & Foreman, PLLC, will fight to ensure you are protected and rightfully compensated for sexual harassment in the workplace.
+For a confidential consult regarding your sexual harassment claim, contact Hutchison & Foreman, PLLC, via telephone at 817-900-9310 or send us an email through our secure website.
+Under state and federal laws, you have rights.
+We will fight to ensure that you are protected and rightfully compensated for sexual harassment in the workplace.